astefanutti/metrics-aspectj/README.md

 }
 ```

+In that example, _Metrics AspectJ_ will instrument all the constructors of the `TimedMethod` class by injecting
-In that example, _Metrics AspectJ_ will automatically create a `Timer` instance with the provided `name`
+Java bytecode that will automatically create a `Timer` instance with the provided `name` (or retrieve an existing `Timer`
+with the same `name` already registered in the `MetricRegistry`) right after the instantiation of the `TimedMethod` class
 and inline the method invocation around with the needed code to time the method execution using that `Timer` instance.

 Optionally, the `Metric` name can be resolved with an EL expression that evaluates to a `String`: